dennis-zym/expense-tracking-system/README.md

 - Enter `yes` when prompted.

 ### Run Expense Tracking System
--In the `command prompt` of the project directory, run: `npm start`
+- In the `command prompt` of the project directory, run: `npm start`